 With Egale’s help, Marc Hall wins rights to Jean-Paul Dumond to Oshawa Catholic High school prom.

 Halpern v.
-Canada: with Egale’s intervention, the Supreme Court of Canada finds the commonlaw definition of marriage violates the Canadian Charter of Rights and Freedoms.
+Canada: With Egale’s intervention, the Ontario Court of Appeal finds the common law definition of marriage violates the Canadian Charter of Rights and Freedoms.
 Michael Leshner and Michael Stark become the first married same sex couple in Canada.

 Civil Marriage Act receives royal assent, recognizing equal marriage across Canada.

 Egale publishes findings of our first national climate survey on homophobia, biphobia and transphobia in Canadian secondary schools.

 Egale Youth OUTReach, offering individual counselling, homelessness and suicide crisis services for 2SLGBTQI youth up to age 29.

 Egale announces the creation of Egale Centre, Canada’s first dedicated 2SLGBTQI youth transitional housing service.

 Egale’s Just Society Committee submits The Grossly Indecent Report to the Government of Canada requesting an apology and reparations for the criminal persecution, job loss, ineligibility for pension, and dishonourable discharge from the military following decriminalization in Canada.

 Bill C-16 is passed, adding gender expression and gender identity as protected grounds to the Canadian Human Rights Act and also to the Criminal Code.